Janice McKenzie Radzikowski

 Jedlicka SS, McKenzie JL, Leavesley SJ, Little KM, Webster TJ, Robinson JP, Nivens DE, Rickus JL.
-“Sol-gel derived materials as substrates for neuronal differentiation: Effects of surface featues and protein conformation,” Journal of Materials Chemistry, 16, 3221-3230, 2006.
+“Sol-gel derived materials as substrates for neuronal differentiation: Effects of surface features and protein conformation,” Journal of Materials Chemistry, 16, 3221-3230, 2006.

 Yao C, Perla V, McKenzie JL, Slamovich EB, Webster TJ.
 “Anodized Ti and Ti6A14V possessing nanometer surface features enhances osteoblast adhesion,” Journal of Biomedical Nanotechnology, 1, 68-73, 2005.